-- It tones all of the organs that are situated in the abdominal region which also include the stomach.
+- It tones all of the organs that are situated in the abdominal region which also includes the stomach.

-- It improves pancreas and is quite beneficial for people suffering from diabetes.
+- It improves the pancreas and is quite beneficial for people suffering from diabetes.

 - It also helps in relieving constipation.

-- It also helps in reducing the extra belly fat along with extra fat on the waist as well as thighs, hence help in reducing weight.
+- It also helps in reducing the extra belly fat along with extra fat on the waist as well as thighs, hence helping in reducing weight.

 - It improves excretory as well as digestive functions.

 - It provides a good stretch to the muscles of the back.